Skip to main content

 The catch, of course, is that even once you step into the shoes of someone else, the “someone else'' is inevitably absorbed by our own self-affirming biases until we’re just seeing our own reflection onscreen.
 When you compound this with the built-in shortcomings of mass media, MCS is a little hard to rein in.
 Media is the best cure to self-centered thinking as well as its worst enabler, and so it mostly falls on the viewer to take responsibility for how they internalize the media they intake.
 Whether or not film becomes a space for empathy or narcissism is largely up to us.

 It's a Wonderful Life shows this principle at work.
 The entire film is carried on George Bailey longing for his own perception of a hero’s adventure, one that takes him far away from Bedford Falls and across the range of far-off lands, but George continually chooses to put off his own pursuits to help those around him.
 This all comes to a head at the end of the film.
-All his life, George chose to act not like a main character but a hero.
-Only a hero would have been worthy of the flood of support he receives in the final scene when all those he helped rush to his aid.
+All his life, George chose to act not like a main character but a hero, and only a hero would have been worthy of the flood of support he receives in the final scene when all those he helped rush to his aid.

 Even in cases like Wreck-it Ralph, our aspiring hero finds fulfillment not through any external marker of herodom but by ministering to someone who needs him, by becoming a friend to Vanellope.
 Ralph’s community learns to not take him for granted, sure, but Ralph’s moved past the phase of needing this external validation or any status symbol.
 As Ralph puts it in the final scene, “If that little kid likes me, how bad can I be?